Nisarg000/timetableGenerator/timetablechanges.md

 []: # Language: css
 []: # Path: style.css
-make sure I put it more appealing
+make sure I make it more appealing

 this link would be a great start for it: https://yosracodes.hashnode.dev/blob-menu